ruelalarcon/usask_class_notifier/README.md

 - `cn!setchannel [#channel]`
   - **REQUIRED FIRST STEP**: Sets the channel where seat availability notifications will be sent
   - If no channel is specified, uses the current channel
-  - Requires "Manage Channels" permission
+  - Server admins or developers only
   - Example: `cn!setchannel #class-alerts` or `cn!setchannel` (uses current channel)

 - `cn!add CRN SUBJECT COURSE_NUMBER YEAR TERM`